By Amy White · Photo by Alex Loup

 When the last batch is in the pot, melt the butter in a skillet, and toss in the garlic and sage.
 Let it bubble for a few minutes, until the garlic is golden brown, and the sage leaves are crispy.
 Drizzle the whole mixture over the gnocchi and serve.
 Next time I might try serving them with similar-sized chunks of roasted parsnip or rutabaga mixed in (and maybe drizzled with a little balsamic vinegar) for even more winter veggie goodness!

-Blogger Amy White is totally obsessed with vegetables and fruits.
-Amy can be found every Friday right here, and on her blog, www.veggieobsession.blogspot.com.
+Blogger Amy White is totally obsessed with vegetables and fruits. www.veggieobsession.blogspot.com.

 Latest posts by Edible Santa Fe (see all)

 - Resourcefulness Provides Purpose for Ironwood Farm - February 15, 2018

 - A Glass of Spring - February 13, 2018